porsche-design-system/porsche-design-system/packages/components/src/components/tag/tag.introduction.md

 - Use to show that a certain filter is active.
 - Use this component with a label if additional information is needed (e.g. category an attribute/filter refers to).

-### Don’t:
+### Don't:

-- Don’t use it for other interactions than dismissing a selection.
+- Don't use it for other interactions than dismissing a selection.
-- Don’t have long content that causes multiline.
+- Don't have long content that causes multiline.